polichtm/MCW-SAP-Hana-on-Azure/Whiteboard design session/WDS trainer guide - SAP HANA on Azure.md

          -   AvSet HANA: this availability set contains a pair of clustered Linux VMs hosting HANA instances configured with synchronous HANA System Replication (HSR).
 Clustering is implemented by using Pacemaker.

     All WFC-based clusters use Cloud Witness quorum for cluster arbitration.
-The Pacemaker-based cluster can use either an Azure fencing agent or a STONITH Block Device (SBD) daemon fencing (the latter is preferred due to a considerably faster failover).
+The Pacemaker-based cluster can use either an Azure fencing agent or a STONITH Block Device (SBD) daemon fencing.  (the latter is preferred due to a faster failover, although the latest versions of the Azure fencing agent offer improvements in this regard.)

     The design of secondary site is also implemented in a hub and spoke pattern.